 NOW THEREFORE, in consideration of the premises and mutual covenants set forth herein, the parties agree as follows:

-Patina Oil & Gas Corporation hereby assigns all of the rights, interests and obligations arising out of and to be received or performed under the Transportation Agreement.
+Patina Oil & Gas Corporation hereby assigns to ENRON North America Corp. all of the rights, interests and obligations arising out of and to be received or performed under the Transportation Agreement.

 Enron North America Corp. hereby accepts such assignment of all Patina Oil & Gas Corporation’s rights, interest and obligations under the Transportation Agreement and Enron North America Corp. hereby agrees to fulfill all duties and obligations Patina Oil & Gas Corporation arising out of and to be performed under the Transportation Agreement.

-This Assignment and Consent to Assignment shall become effective this ___ day of _________, 2001.
+This Assignment shall become effective this ___ day of _________, 2001 (the “Effective Date”).

-Enron North America Corp. hereby represents and warrants that: (i) it is corporation duly organized and in good standing under the laws of the state of Delaware (ii) it has full power and authority to enter into this Assignment; and (iii) this Assignment and Enron North America Corp. duties, undertakings, and obligations under the Transportation Agreement does not contravene or constitute a default under any agreement, instrument, or indenture or any provision of its organizing documents or by-laws or any other agreement or requirement of law.
+Enron North America Corp. hereby represents and warrants that: (i) it is corporation duly organized and in good standing under the laws of the state of Delaware (ii) it has full power and authority to enter into this Assignment; and (iii) this Assignment and Enron North America Corp.’s duties, undertakings, and obligations under the Transportation Agreement do not contravene or constitute a default under any agreement, instrument, or indenture or any provision of its organizing documents or by-laws or any other agreement or requirement of law.

-Nothing in this Assignment and Consent to Assignment is intended to or shall have the effect of releasing Patina Oil & Gas Corporation from its liabilities and obligations under the Transportation Agreement which arose on or prior to the effective date of this Assignment and Consent to Assignment.
+5. Enron North America Corp. hereby agrees to defend, indemnify and save and hold harmless Patina Oil & Gas Corporation for, from and against and shall promptly reimburse Patina Oil & Gas Corporation with respect to any and all liabilities and obligations under the Transportation Agreement which arise or arise prior to, on, or after the Effective Date of this Assignment.

-Kern River hereby consents to the assignment and assumption set forth above.
+Kern River hereby consents to the assignment, assumption, and indemnity set forth above.
 Nothing herein shall be construed to waive or release any right which Kern River may have to prohibit further assignment of Contract No. 1979 and Contract No. 1922 without Kern River's consent.

-This Assignment and Consent to Assignment may be executed in multiple counterparts, all of which (including copies thereof) shall constitute one and the same instrument, and each of which (including copies thereof) shall be, and shall be deemed, an original.
+This Assignment may be executed in multiple counterparts, all of which (including copies thereof) shall constitute one and the same instrument, and each of which (including copies thereof) shall be, and shall be deemed, an original.
+This Assignment shall become operative when each party has executed at least one counterpart of this Assignment.
+Delivery of an executed counterpart of this Assignment by facsimile shall be equally effective as delivery of a manually executed counterpart of this Assignment, and the failure to deliver a manually executed counterpart shall not affect the validity, enforceability or binding effect of this Assignment.

-IN WITNESS WHEREOF, the parties have caused this Assignment and Consent to Assignment to be executed by their duly authorized representatives as of the day and year first written above.
+IN WITNESS WHEREOF, the parties have caused this Assignment and to be executed by their duly authorized representatives as of the day and year first written above.

 PATINA OIL & GAS CORPORATION